web-ridge/contact-tracing/README.md

 #### Step 2: Secure password is created

 The applications generate a random ContactTracingsNumber≈ every hour and a half.
-The hash of this BluetoothUUID will be

 Bob runs into Alice to chat with.
-If these persons are in contact with each other for longer, the risk of contamination increases and the devices will do the following.
-Risk assessment can be changed afterwards without app update.
+If these persons are in contact with each other for longer, the risk of contamination increases and the devices will start saving an encounter.

 #### Step 3: Both devices store each other's ContactTracingsNumberHash\*